superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_text_image.png)

-Concatenating vectors from **two unaligned vector spaces** into one space did not yield better performance than the Computer Vision models.
-The Sentence Transformers models' performance, on the COCO dataset specifically, deteriorated to the level of the Computer Vision models.
-Because concatenating vectors created by _separately trained_ image and text encoders led to relatively poor performance, we next investigated (in experiments 4. and 5.) whether _jointly training_ text and image encoders, and then concatenating their vectors, could lead to better performance than with vectors created by either of the encoders.
+Concatenating vectors from **two unaligned vector spaces** into one space - specifically, using the Sentence Transformers models on the COCO dataset - led to a deterioration in performance to the level of the Computer Vision models.
+As a result, we next investigated (in experiments 4. and 5.) whether _jointly training_ text and image encoders, and then concatenating their vectors, might lead to better performance than concatenating vectors created by _separately trained_ image and text encoders.

 ### 4. Embedding images with Multimodal Vision Transformers